ibm-cloud-docs/vpc/api-change-log-beta.md

 - `supported_cluster_network_profiles` indicates the cluster network profiles that are supported for that instance profile.

 Learn [about cluster networks](/docs/vpc?topic=vpc-about-cluster-network), cluster network subnets, cluster network interfaces, and explore the new [API methods](/apidocs/vpc-beta/latest#list-cluster-networks).

+This feature is now available for accounts that have been granted special approval to preview and use this feature.
+Although usage is restricted, changes to schemas (such as new properties) will be visible to all accounts.
+See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#12-november-2024).

 ## 17 September 2024
 {: #17-september-2024-beta}